-Since beginning of June 2017, all new mortgage deeds have been given in an electronic format only.
-An electronic mortgage deed consists of a record in the public title and mortgage register and it supplants the printed mortgage deed.
+Since the beginning of June 2017, new mortgage deeds have been issued in an electronic format.
+An electronic mortgage deed consist of a record in the public title and mortgage register and it supplants the printed mortgage deed.

 Property pledged as loan security

 - When a property is pledged as security for a loan (i.e. mortgaged), a mortgage deed is issued as proof of this.